apache/iceberg/site/docs/hive.md

 3. The table can be loaded using the table's location if `iceberg.catalog` is set to `location_based_table`

-For cases 2 and 3 above, users can create an overlay of an Iceberg table using [CREATE EXTERNAL TABLE](#create-external-table) in the Hive metastore, so that different table types can work together under the same Hive environment.
+For cases 2 and 3 above, users can create an overlay of an Iceberg table using [CREATE EXTERNAL TABLE](#create-external-table) in the Hive metastore, so that different table types can work together in the same Hive environment.

 ### Custom Iceberg catalogs